 There was no reason decriminalization had to be held up until the referendum passed.

-It will be interesting to see what happens since cannabis sponsor Nick Scutari (D-Union) has been saying if the bill does not pass, it will cause a “constitutional crisis” since the referendum is supposed to be implemented on Friday, New Year’s Day.
-Without the guidance of the cannabis legalization bills it will cause the crisis since police will continue to arrest people for possession.
+It will be interesting to see what happens.
+Cannabis sponsor Nick Scutari (D-Union) has been saying if the bill does not pass, it will cause a “constitutional crisis.”
+The referendum is supposed to be implemented on Friday, New Year’s Day.
+Without the guidance of the cannabis legalization bills, it will cause a crisis.
+Police will continue to arrest people for possession.

 Many are enraged that homegrow was never seriously considered by legislators despite many individuals testifying in favor of it.